Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Januari 2025 16.26.17 UTC
+- WIB: Selasa, 7 Januari 2025 17.30.06 UTC
-- WITA: Selasa, 7 Januari 2025 17.26.17 UTC
+- WITA: Selasa, 7 Januari 2025 18.30.06 UTC
-- WIT: Selasa, 7 Januari 2025 18.26.17 UTC
+- WIT: Selasa, 7 Januari 2025 19.30.06 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: motivational
+Kategori: funny